Chern-Osserman inequality for minimal surfaces in a Cartan-Hadamard manifold with strictly negative sectional curvatures: Abstract

 \section{Abstract}

-We state and prove a Chern-Osserman Inequality in terms of the volume growth for minimal surfaces properly immersed in a Cartan-Hadamard manifold $N$ with sectional curvatures bounded from above by a negative quantity $K_N \leq b <0$.
+We state and prove a Chern-Osserman-type Inequality in terms of the volume growth for minimal surfaces $S$ which have finite total extrinsic curvature and are properly immersed in a Cartan-Hadamard manifold $N$ with sectional curvatures bounded from above by a negative quantity $K_N \leq b <0$ and such that they are not too curved (on average) with respect to the Hyperbolic space with constant sectional curvature given by the upper bound $b$.
+We have also proven the same Chern-Osserman-type Inequality for minimal surfaces with finite total extrinsic curvature and properly immersed in an asymptotically hyperbolic Cartan-Hadamard manifold $N$ with sectional curvatures bounded from above by a negative quantity $K_N \leq b <0$.